Have You Ever Doubted Your Faith?

 First, can you trust GOD?
 In other words, is God trustworthy?
 Is God dependable in times of adversity?
 Does he really see the details of our lives and does he really care?
 The answer can be found by studying what the Scriptures say about the direct and personal connection between man and God throughout the ages.
 Has God been there for his people?
 What we find in even a cursory read of the Bible shows examples of God’s faithfulness appearing on virtually every page.

-Have you ever been absolutely certain you heard from God on an issue, only to see your world turned up-side-down and blindsided by some unexpected gut punch?
+Have you ever been absolutely certain you heard from God on an issue, only to see your world turned upside-down and blindsided by some unexpected tire iron?
 In 1986 Karl and I came very close to adopting a little girl.
 We were SURE God was directing our steps, but when the adoption derailed (we had the car seat and the little pink outfit in the car and were on our way to pick her up when we got the call) we were crushed.

 How could God do this to us?
 How did we get this so wrong?
-How can we ever trust our discernment again?
-As we tearfully struggled through the days and weeks to come, we saw no evidence of God’s presence or his power.
+How could we ever trust our discernment again?
+As we tearfully struggled through the days and weeks that followed, we saw no evidence of God’s presence or his power.
 But as time passed, we could sense the invisible hand of God as it comforted us and carried us through the valley.
-You see, had the adoption NOT fallen through, we would NOT have pursued infertility treatments which revealed some major health risks, leading to my complete hysterectomy and the return of my excellent health.
+You see, if the adoption had NOT fallen through, we would not have pursued infertility treatments which revealed some major health risks, leading to a complete hysterectomy and the return of my excellent health.